Blog

 • Integration with student mobile devices

-• Automatic session recording for later review
+• Automatic recording of sessions for later review

 • Real-time analysis of student participation

-• Automatic synchronization with teacher’s whiteboard
+• Automatic synchronization with the teacher's whiteboard

-• Instant content sharing
+• Share content instantly

 • Real-time collaboration on projects